b-x-wu/palette-hacker/README.md

 Whatever the reason may be, Palette Hacker is a Chrome extension that allows you to modify the colors used in the CSS of a webpage.
 Color palette adjustments stay with the user, even if they leave and come back to a page.
 Users also have the option to submit the palette's they've made so other users can use the palette's they've created.

+## Runbook

+While this extension is not available on the Chrome Web store, the only way to run it is to deploy it locally to your own Chrome browser.
+Here are in the instructions to do so.
+You will still have accesses to the public database and endpoints as those are fully deployed.

+1. `git clone` this project.
+2. Navigate to [chrome://extensions/](chrome://extensions/) in Google Chrome
+3. Click the 'Load Unpacked' button in the top left corner.
+4. Navigate to the project's 'client' folder and select it.
+5. Be sure that the extension is pinned in your extension manager in the top right corner of your broswer.

 ## Data Model

 The application will store Users and Palettes.